Bud Light Logo

 Bud Light Logo 2016-present

 The brand decided to return to its historical roots, so it restored the 1984 emblem.
-It changed the color of the lettering to blue and used a rectangular frame with no rounded corners.
-Customers first saw the new look for Bud Light in a Super Bowl commercial.
+It changed the lettering color to blue and used a rectangular frame with no rounded corners.
+Customers first saw Bud Light’s new look in a Super Bowl commercial.

 Font and Colors